1958: Ray Charles' appearance at the Newport Jazz Festival was recorded for the live album Ray Charles at Newport.

 1966: Ray Stevens performed "Ahab The Arab" on the television show Where the Action Is.

 1968: John Lennon sold his psychedelic Rolls Royce.

 1968: Promoter Bill Graham opened the Fillmore West in San Francisco, California.

 1968: Creedence Clearwater Revival released their debut album.

 1969: Mick Taylor was introduced in a free concert at Hyde Park in London as the new guitarist of the Rolling Stones.
 Taylor took over from Brian Jones, who left June 9 because he didn't like the musical direction the band was headed and died two days before Taylor's first gig with the band.
 (Note: some websites claim Taylor played his first concert with the Stones on June 14.
 According to the book 'The Rolling Stones: A Musical Biography' by Murry R. Nelson, Taylor's first show was July 5.)

 1969: The Who and Chuck Berry were in concert at the Royal Albert Hall on London.

 1969: Jerry Butler and the Impressions reunited on the popular television show American Bandstand.

-1971: Yet another Led Zeppelin concert went bad and police had to fire tear gas into the crowd.
+1971: Yet another Led Zeppelin concert went bad and police had to fire tear gas into the crowd at the Vigorelli Velodrome in Milan, Italy.
 Numerous arrests were made.

 1972: Three Dog Night released the single "Liar".